Morpheus-Incorporated/Chatter-Box/README.md

 ## Intro
 A simple chat application that can double up to host a chat server or a chat client, focused on providing more privacy to users..

+## Contribution Guidelines

+### Rules/Guidelines should be followed by Open Source Contributors

+Refer Contributing.md file for more details and also the Contributors Code Structure should follow CODE_OF_CONDUCT Guidelines present in the CODE_OF_CONDUCT.md File..

 ## Authors